What is Metis?

 I taught undergraduate multicultural counseling and marriage & family counseling classes at Midwestern Baptist Theological Seminary.
 My previous employment includes City Union Mission, ReDiscover, and Torch Trinity Counseling Center.

 I have a 17-year-old boy and have been married 18 years.
-I currently offer telehealth appointments on Wednesdays.
+I currently offer appointments on Wednesdays.

-Crystal Richardson MA, CIT
+Crystal Richardson MA, PLPC